Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Heterogeneous Trust Region Strategy Optimization-Based Decentralized Solution

 \subsubsection{State Space}

 Both agents share the same global state space, which can ensure complete environmental observability for decision-making.
-As such, the state space is defined by the positions of the sensor nodes, their energy levels, as well as the positions of the AAV and SV.
-Specifically, the sensor-related information can be obtained through the communication protocol, while the positions of the AAV and SV can be acquired via global positioning system (GPS).
-Thus, the state space is defined as follows:
+Specifically, the state space consists of the energy levels and positions of sensor nodes, which can be collected by BS via existing WRSN communication protocols, and positions of the AAV and SV, which can be acquired via the global positioning system (GPS).
+Moreover, the acquisition of such state information through the inherent communication protocols in WRSNs incurs no significant additional communication overhead.
+Therefore, the state space is defined as follows:

 where $\mathcal{S}_{t} = \{x_{t}^{1},\allowbreak x_{t}^{2},\allowbreak ...,\allowbreak x_{t}^{N_{\mathcal{S}}},\allowbreak y_{t}^{1},\allowbreak y_{t}^{2},\allowbreak ...,\allowbreak y_{t}^{N_{\mathcal{S}}},\allowbreak q_{t}^{1},\allowbreak q_{t}^{2},\allowbreak ...,\allowbreak q_{t}^{N_{\mathcal{S}}}\}$ represents the set of coordinates, and current energy levels of each sensor node at the beginning of time slot $t$.
 Meanwhile, $AAV_t=\{x_t^{AAV},y_t^{AAV}, h^{AAV}\}$ and $SV_{t}=\{x_{t}^{SV},y_{t}^{SV}\}$ denote the coordinates of the AAV and SV, respectively, at the start of time slot $t$.